Information for Prospective Students from Pakistan

 Applicants to MPhil/PhD programmes should have an excellent master’s degree, preferably from a UK university.
 Any other application will need to make a strong case and secure the approval of the Associate Dean for Research.

 Applicants whose first language is not English must show that their level of English is sufficient to follow an academic programme in English.
-There is more information about English language requirements here.
-For those students who do not quite meet the entry requirements, SOAS offers 4-week and 8-week pre-sessional courses so that students have the opportunity to improve their language skills before beginning academic study.
+There is more information about English language requirements.
+For those students who do not quite meet the entry requirements, SOAS pre-sessional courses so that students have the opportunity to improve their language skills before beginning academic study.

 Those applicants who do not meet the above entry requirements or would like to improve their English language before studying for a degree, could consider applying for one of the foundation degrees offered at the SOAS IFCELS centre.
 Students can improve their English while studying academic courses in an area of their choice, including Development Studies, International Business, Media and Communication and International Politics.